 In cases of tumors, biopsy is usually performed initially to define the tumor type.
 This allows your veterinarian to plan the best treatment regime and to give you an idea of the prognosis.

 Some limb tumors are so large that amputation is the only effective treatment option.
 Alternatively, x-rays of the limb may show severe bone destruction that has resulted in a fracture.
-In such cases there may be no option to amputation, but a biopsy may provide information regarding the prognosis.
+In such cases, there may be no option for amputation, but a biopsy may provide information regarding the prognosis.

 Dogs undergoing an amputation for a tumor should have blood work and a urinalysis performed to ensure that they are otherwise healthy.
 A series of chest x-rays may be performed to determine if there is evidence that the tumor has already spread to the lungs.